pleacu/jbosstools-integration-stack-proto/README.md

 jbosstools-integration-stack-proto
 ==================================

-Prototype for coordinating the building/releasing of JBoss Integeration-stack tooling
+Prototype for coordinating the building/releasing of JBoss Integration-stack tooling